Drug Evaluation Committee Transparency checklist for de-identified/anonymized data sharing -From a checklist prepared by TransCelerate

 November 2024

-This report is based on the "CLINICAL DATA SHARING: A PROPOSED METHODOLOGY TO ENABLE DATA PRIVACY WHILE IMPROVING SECONDARY USE" and the "Transparency Checklist" in its Appendix.
+This report is based on the "CLINICAL DATA SHARING: A PROPOSED METHODOLOGY TO ENABLE DATA PRIVACY WHILE IMPROVING SECONDARY SECURITY" released by TransCelerate BioPharma Inc. in August 2023.
+IMPROVING SECONDARY USE" and the "Transparency Checklist" in its Appendix.
 When sharing clinical trial data with data users (researchers), it is recommended that information be provided on what de-identification/anonymization has been applied to the data (variables) being shared.
 TransCelerate's transparency checklist can be used not only to check what de-identification/anonymization has been applied to shared data, but also to provide information on what de-identification/anonymization methods have been applied by filling in the columns of the checklist, which can be provided to data users for appropriate understanding and use of shared data.
-The Data Science Subcommittee FY2023 Continuing Task Force 2 provided commentary in Japanese on how to include in the transparency checklist to promote understanding of clinical trial data sharing, including a description of de-identification/anonymization methods.
+The Data Science Subcommittee FY2023 Continuing Task Force 2 provided explanations in Japanese on how to include in the transparency checklist to promote understanding of clinical trial data sharing, including Explanation of de-identification/anonymization methods.
 We hope that this report will help promote understanding of the use of data in Japan.

-Data Science Subcommittee FY2023 Ongoing Task Force 2
+Data Science Subcommittee 2023 Ongoing Task Force 2

 Share this page